Trepan-Debuggers/kshdb/docs/commands/set/autoeval.rst

       Undefined command: "fdafds".
 Try "help".

-to something more zsh-eval-specific such as:
+to something more ksh-eval-specific such as:

 ::